API Responses

 while True:

-response = client.voicenotes.list(page=page, limit=50)
+response = client.recordings.list(page=page, limit=50)

-for voicenote in response['voicenotes']:
+for recording in response['recordings']:

-print(f"Voice note: {voicenote['id']}")
+print(f"Voice note: {recording['id']}")

 # Check if there's a next page